To help optimize the price for material used, we’ll be reviewing in this tutorial how to hollow your model and create escape holes.

 Therefore designing with material in mind, can help you reach the best printing results.

 We’ll be looking at a cube to demonstrate the general process of creating a hollow model.

-In a traditional 3D application this cube will appear to consist only of six faces with empty space in between.
-For Shapeways however, this represents a solid volume.
+In a traditional 3D application, this cube will appear to consist of only six faces with empty space in between.
+In 3D printing however, this represents a solid volume.

-The easiest approach is to make this cube hollow is to extrude the outer surface and create a scaled-down version on the inside of the object:
+One approach to make this cube hollow is to extrude the outer surface inwards, creating a scaled down version inside the original box.

 Pro-tip: For more complex shapes, simply scaling the model inwards may not always give you the correct results.
 To help get the results you need, you may need to do some manual fixing or use a different tool in your software.

 Whenever a hollow model is being printed, the solidified area is surrounded by support material.
 When we remove the hollow model from the printers for cleaning, the support material inside your model needs a hole to escape.

 There are several ways to create an escape hole.
 As an example, in this video we go step-by-step demonstrating how we prepare an escape hole for a model to be printed in Full Color Sandstone, and designer Ryan Kittleson discusses the benefits.